 The majority of the surveyed municipalities rely on the utilization of their social capital through the so-called. social entrepreneurship in its various forms.

 The main difficulties here are the lack of social and cultural dynamics in small municipalities and settlements, the isolation of entire population groups and subsequent apathy and even degradation.

-It is pointed out that both the whole of Bulgaria and the individual municipalities are extremely rich in historical / cultural landmarks and watchful people, who, however, fail to "realize" themselves in our time.
-The lack of cultural / social service activities in such places and stimulating external interventions to come and present different perspectives, experiences and philosophies hampers the potential of these places and the young people in them.
-Activating young people, and locals in general, is a very complex process.
-The locals do not identify themselves and are not aware that they are part of a rich historical and sustainable cultural heritage.
-They do not believe anyone would be interested in coming along this "boring village or town."
-They do not believe the local rulers or anyone else is doing anything intrinsic to them (the local).
-They lose the habit of acting as communities and of pursuing common goals.
+It is pointed out that both the whole of Bulgaria and the individual municipalities are extremely rich in historical / cultural landmarks and vigilant people, who, however, fail to "realize" in relation to our time.
+The lack of cultural / social services events in such places and stimulating external interventions to come and present different points of view, experience and philosophy, stops the potential of these places and the young people in them.
+Activating young people and local people in general is proving to be an extremely complex process.
+Local people do not identify and are not aware that they are part of a rich historical and sustainable cultural heritage.
+They do not believe that anyone would be interested in coming to this "boring village or town."
+They do not trust the local rulers or anyone else to do something essential for them (the locals).
+They lose the habit of acting as communities and setting common goals.

 This prompts the search for new approaches to engage the local public.
 Municipalities feel indebted to young people, to students and to working in the municipality.
 Therefore, they implement or plan innovative cultural events, mobile social services, leadership schools, municipal programs for small-scale local investments, setting up community centers, incl. for working with children and young people.